idibau/cs2bim/README.md

 If the specification of the spatial structure instance in different feature class definitions is identical, then only one spatial structure instance is created (and all objects of the feature classes are assigned to the same spatial structure).

-- [ ] this is not shown in the image above?
+- [x] this is not shown in the image above?
-- [ ] Buildings as IFC_BUILDING_SYSTEM, not as building?
+- [x] Buildings as IFC_BUILDING_SYSTEM, not as building?
-- [ ] what if I don't want to group at all?
+- [x] what if I don't want to group at all?

 ### Groups
 Every exported object can be assigned to a group (zero to multiple).
+If defined empty (groups: []), no groups are created.
 The assignment is defined by an attribute value (of the sql query).
 For each attribute value, that is used as a group assignment, there should be a group configuration.
-For each group configuration the system is creating an ifc group according to the configured parameters (entity_type and any number of attributes).
+For each group assignment the system is creating an ifc group according to the group configuration with its parameters (entity_type and any number of attributes).
 When there is no group configuration for an assigned value, the system will create a simple ifc group entity without any special attributes.

 When defining a group you can use "." to create nested group structures.
 (IfcGroupKey)